What is conveyancing?

 We are unmarried and I am putting in a larger deposit into the property, can I protect it?

 Yes.
-You can enter into a trust deed which would record who paid what and what happens when the property is sold or if you separate.
+You can enter into a trust deed that records who paid what and what happens when the property is sold or if you separate.

 Do I need a survey?

 If you are taking out a mortgage then the mortgage provider will survey the property to see if it is suitable for them to lend against.
-This is not a survey that provides you with any detailed information about the property or highlights any problems with the property that you should be aware of.
-We would advise that you have a detailed survey carried out on the property you intend to buy.
+This is not a survey that provides detailed information about the property or highlights any problems with the property that you should be aware of.
+We would advise you to conduct a detailed survey on the property you intend to buy.

 Walker Solicitors is a trade name of Walker Solicitors Ltd. Registered in England (Company No: 9608224).
 Registered office: 209-212 Stafford Street, Walsall WS2 8DW.
 A list of members is available for inspection at this office.
 We use the word ‘partner’ to refer to a member of the company or an employee or consultant who is a solicitor with equivalent standing and qualification.